GGozdziewski1994/Bicycles-project/README.md

 https://bicycles-project.netlify.app/

 ## Clone the repository using Git Bush
-In the command lin, type: $ git clone [ link to repository ]
+In the command lin, type: $ git clone [ link to repository ].

 ## Build the project locally
-In the command line, type: $ npm run build
+In the command line of the project folder, type: $ npm run build.

 ## Run project locally
-In the command line, type: $ npm start
+In the command line of the project folder, type: $ npm run start.
+The page opens automatically in the user's browser